 - Methods of Integration, which shows more advanced techniques for finding advanced integrals.

-Don't miss the Higher Calculus section which contains more advanced techniques.
+Don't miss the Higher Calculus section which contains more advanced techniques, and very interesting applications.